 Not surprisingly, celebrities, with the repeated insult of color and styling their strands are subjected to, are some of the most susceptible.
 Have you ever wondered why so many of them chop off their hair?
 Hint: It's not always for the sake of a style statement.
 And most recently, Drew Barrymore took to Instagram (where she's recently been dishing up some real-talk beauty advice) to share her own personal experience with a blonde job gone awry.
 Keep reading for her experience and the one product she swears magically transformed her dry, dehydrated strands.

 "Ok when you get older, bleach is hard on the hair!"
-Barrymore explained to her fans via her Instagram earlier today.
+Barrymore explained to her fans via her Instagram.
 "I wanted to lighten up!
 But what happened was my hair just didn’t respond well this time.
 A few months ago, I lightened my hair and it just looked dead!
 I was sad.
 Don't I look sad?
 This picture is sad!
 I wanted to do something to feel more attractive to myself and it totally backfired.
 Sometimes when you try to improve yourself and your confidence, it can go wrong, and then you feel worse."
 So relatable, right?
 Right.

 She continued, "Haven't we all had a haircut or a bad eyebrow tweeze or bad hair color and you just want to run home and get in your time machine and have a do-over?
 We know it will just take a little time before things slip back into the comfort zone, but there is also action you can take!"